deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 “...Guess you’ve got me there,” he admitted.

 “It’s not really our decision though,” Darcy reminded them.
-“Ultimately, something like that has to go through Colonel Nadeau, from there to Brigadier Bartlett and then… I don’t know.
+“Ultimately, something like that has to go through Colonel Nadeau, from there to Brigadier-General Bartlett and then… I don’t know.
 Probably all the way up to AEC and the Allied leaders.”

 “Our recommendation should still carry weight…” Lucy said.